 Did you ever play an old flash game called ‘Cubefield‘?
 It basically revolved around the idea that you were a small ship (or arrow, but you can use a little imagination) flying through a vast expanse populated by multiple coloured cubes.
 The idea was to progress through this ‘field’ as far as you could, dodging the cubes as the game sped up, and seeing how many points you could rack up before you inevitably collided with an obstacle and failed.
-You can play this game for free here, but that’s not what I’m here to review.

 The rules are simple and in fact set out in the title of the game itself: race the sun.
 You begin already in motion, piloting a small, silver ship at breakneck speed, and must continue forwards as long as possible until either the sun sets and you run out of energy, or your ship collides with an obstacle.

 However, there’s a few variables in this experience which keep every playthrough fresh and give you more and more chances to beat your previous high-score.
 For example, you can collect pick-ups in the form of golden tokens which cause the sun in the distance to rise slightly higher in the sky, therefore allowing you more time to continue playing – due to the fact that without these pick-ups, the sun is constantly falling at a set pace.
 Through the completion of certain objectives – such as doing 20 barrel rolls in a single run, or completing three ‘regions’ without hitting anything – you can eventually unlock even more pick-ups to expand your chances, such as the ability to jump high over obstacles.
 Although the variety of these abilities could be expanded upon, they allow for a certain level of replayability which keeps things fresh.
 This is especially important considering the otherwise blatant simplicity of the game.